Essential finite generation of extensions of valuation rings: Introduction

 \section{Introduction}

 Let $L/K$ be a finite field extension.
 Given a domain $R$ with fraction field $K$, results that characterize when the integral closure of $R$ in $L$ is a finite type $R$-algebra have fundamental applications in algebraic geometry, commutative algebra and number theory.
+For instance, finite generation of integral closures was studied extensively, among others, by Krull, Akizuki, Noether, Zariski, Grothendieck and especially Nagata, resulting in applications to fundamental topics such as rings of algebraic integers and resolution of singularities.
 We investigate a local valuative analogue of the finite generation of integral closures in this paper.
-Suppose $\omega$ is a valuation of $L$ with valuation ring $(\mathcal{O}_\omega, \frak{m}_\omega, \kappa_\omega)$ and value group $\Gamma_\omega$.
-Let $\nu$ be the restriction of $\omega$ to $K$ with valuation ring $(\mathcal{O}_\nu, \frak{m}_\nu, \kappa_\nu)$ and value group $\Gamma_\nu$.
+Let $\omega$ be a valuation of $L$ with valuation ring $(\mathcal{O}_\omega, \mathfrak{m}_\omega, \kappa_\omega)$ and value group $\Gamma_\omega$.
+Let $\nu$ be the restriction of $\omega$ to $K$ with valuation ring $(\mathcal{O}_\nu, \mathfrak{m}_\nu, \kappa_\nu)$ and value group $\Gamma_\nu$.
 Inclusion induces a local homomorphism

 and the valuation ring $\mathcal{O}_\omega$ is a local ring of the integral closure of $\mathcal{O}_\nu$ in $L$ \cite[Chap.\ VI, $\mathsection 8.6$, Prop.\ 6]{Bou98}.
 Thus, as a local version of the question of the finite generation of integral closures, it is natural to ask when $\mathcal{O}_\omega$ is the localization of a finite type $\mathcal{O}_\nu$-algebra.
 Knaf proposed the following necessary and sufficient condition in terms of classical invariants of the extension $\omega/\nu$ \cite[Conjecture 1.2]{CN19}.